-Other documentation may be required for full consideration.
-Please contact your lender for specific requirements and programs.
+Other financial documentation may be required for full consideration.
+Please contact us for specific requirements and programs.

-If you are having difficulty making payments to your Blackhawk Mortgage, give us a call at 1-800-779-5555.
+If you are having difficulty making payments to your Blackhawk mortgage, give us a call at 800.779.5555.
 We have programs that may assist you during these difficult times.

-- Free Credit Counseling – BHCCU members can receive free budget and debt counseling services through the BALANCE Financial Fitness Program.
-Visit the BALANCE website or call to speak to a counselor at 1-800-456-2227.
+- Free Credit Counseling: Blackhawk members can receive free budget and debt counseling services through the GreenPath financial wellness program.
+Visit the GreenPath(Opens in a new Window) website or call to speak to a counselor at 1.800.550.1961.

-For a comprehensive list of community counseling agencies, visit the Department of Housing and Urban Development or call 1-800-569-4287.
+- For a comprehensive list of community counseling agencies, visit the Department of Housing and Urban Development website or call 800.569.4287.